duarteocarmo/duarteocarmo.com/content/posts/110-bagaco-v3.md

 I'm proud to announce Bagaço v3, the third version of the largest European Portuguese pretraining dataset for large language models.

-But why do we need a new version you might be asking?
-That's a good question.
+Why a new version?
 After my work on [Ginjinha]({filename}/posts/108-pretraining-llms-european-portuguese.md), one thing became pretty apparent: [Bagaço]({filename}/posts/96-bagaco-dataset.md) was large and diverse, but lacked high-quality data.
 I believe Bagaço v3 fixes that.

 This new version builds on top of [Bagaço v2]({filename}/posts/103-bagacov2-dataset.md) and the great work from the Hugging Face team, and adds documents from Wikipedia ([FineWiki](https://huggingface.co/datasets/HuggingFaceFW/finewiki)) and from PDFs across the web ([FinePDFs](https://huggingface.co/datasets/HuggingFaceFW/finepdfs)).
 But that's not the full story.
 Let's get into the details.